 But in any case, the weakness of The Favourite’s final act is of the kind that can only really arise in a highly intelligent work of art.
 It does not undermine the fact that The Favourite is a remarkably mature reflection on certain themes—most notably sex, power, and gender—that rarely receive such careful treatment.
 The reason, I might add, that I have barely touched on this third element is not that The Favourite’s approach to gender is less striking than its approach to the first two subjects.
 It is instead the uncomplicated, almost oblique, manner in which the film itself succeeds in its treatment of gender; it manages to discuss gender by way of talking about sex and power.
 It is indeed here that The Favourite’s maturity is perhaps most prominently on display: the film is not aggressively self-aware about the fact that its central characters are all female and that two are in positions of considerable power (Queen Anne officially, Sarah Churchill unofficially); but it doesn’t make the opposite mistake either, of marching them around as if they were men who happened to have donned women’s skins and skirts.
 This appearance of naturalness—an appearance that could only have been achieved by the exercise of constant control—is of course just one more instance of the intelligence that is manifest throughout the film; and it provides one answer, an encouraging one, to how far the ironic stance can succeed.

-Daniel Kodsi is reading for a BPhil at Balliol College.
+Daniel Kodsi is reading for a BPhil in Philosophy at Balliol College.